wikimedia/wikimedia-page-library/docs/pcs/pcs.md

 # PCS

-The wikimedia-page-library-pcs output is an abstraction layer of the page library transforms.
+The wpl_pcs output is an abstraction layer of the page library transforms.
 It includes the transforms implementation JS and CSS.
 It's meant to be used together with the HTML from [Page Content Service] mobile-html responses.

-### What wikimedia-page-library-pcs is for
+### What wpl_pcs is for
 - is an adapter of client side to server side mobile-html functionality
 - providing an interface for manipulating the presentation of page content (theme, dim images, margins, ...)
 - providing an interface for setting up expected event handling on the client side to complement server side DOM transformations (lazy loading, table collapsing, ...)